Our trees are available in the following types:

 A Canadian bred early variety with some impressive qualities.
 Sunrise is ready for picking during the second half of August and the fruits are of medium size and three quarters flushed red over a yellow...

-Yellow with dull, crimson red, dry nutty flavour.
+The Adams Pearmain Apple is yellow with dull, crimson red and a dry nutty flavour.
 Wide spreading tree.
 Some resistance to Scab.
 For eating November to March.

 ...